aws/karpenter-provider-aws/website/content/en/docs/upgrading/upgrade-guide.md

 `0.33.0`+ _only_ supports Karpenter v1beta1 APIs and will not work with existing Provisioner, AWSNodeTemplate or Machine alpha APIs.
 Do not upgrade to `0.35.0`+ without first [upgrading to `0.32.x`]({{<ref "#upgrading-to-0320" >}}).
 This version supports both the alpha and beta APIs, allowing you to migrate all of your existing APIs to beta APIs without experiencing downtime.
 {{% /alert %}}

+{{% alert title="Note" color="primary" %}}
+Webhooks have been re-enabled by default starting in `0.35.8` to faciliate migration to `v1.0`.
+If your cluster has network policies that blocks Ingress, ports 8000, 8001, 8081, 8443 will need to be allowlisted.
+You may still choose to disable webhooks through the helm chart.
+{{% /alert %}}

 * Karpenter OCI tags and Helm chart version are now valid semantic versions, meaning that the `v` prefix from the git tag has been removed and they now follow the `x.y.z` pattern.
-* Starting with `0.35.8` Karpenter has enabled conversion webhooks by default to improve the v1 migration experience.
-If working with a cluster with a network policy that blocks Ingress, ports 8000, 8001, 8081, 8443 will need to be allowlisted.

 ### Upgrading to `0.34.0`+